Eriwi/workshop_server/README.md

 # workshop_server

 This project is designed to run on a Ubuntu 18.04 machine with port 80 open.
+This project is intended for training and demonstraion purposes and was developed by me for use in a workshop teaching masters students at Linköpings university about server deployment.

 1. clone this repo to your VPS.
 2. Install base dependencies: python-3, python3-venv, supervisor, nginx